REANNZ/tuakiri-doc/tuakiri_hosted_idp/renewing_certificate_for_tuakiri_hosted_idp_in_entra_id.md

 The upstream IdP of the Tuakiri Hosted IdP instance may be Microsoft Entra ID.
 The certificate included in the metadata produced by Microsoft Entra ID has a fixed expiry date (usually 3 years) and would stop functioning at the expiry time (and the metadata itself would expire as well).

-Before the certificate and the metadata expire, it is necessary to replace the certificate, create new metadats, and replace it on the Tuakiri Hosted IdP instance.
+Before the certificate and the metadata expire, it is necessary to replace the certificate, create new metadata, and replace it on the Tuakiri Hosted IdP instance.

 This page documents the steps required to replace the certificate and update the metadata for the Entra ID registration of a Tuakiri Hosted IdP instance.